Born: January 3, 1980

 Among David’s classmates was actress Christina Ricci.
 David played receiver for the Mounties and earned letters as a sophomore, junior and senior.
 Montclair won the state sectional championship in 1996 during his sophomore year.
 As a senior, David earned recognition as a Blue Chip All-American.

 David accepted a scholarship to Syracuse University in 1998.
 He returned punts and played on special teams as a freshman, before earning a starting job at wide receiver for the Orangemen.
 He caught a total of 75 passes in four varsity seasons, including 36 as a senior in 2002.
 David also blocked six punts during his college career.

-David came back home to new jersey after the Giants took him in the sixth round of the 2003 NFL Draft.
+David came back home to New Jersey after the Giants took him in the sixth round of the 2003 NFL Draft.
 He played as a backup his rookie season, catching a grand total of 16 passes.
-David’s alcohol abuse had continued in college, and got even worse during his first year in the NFL.
+David’s heavy drinking had continued in college, and got even worse during his first year in the NFL.
 He was fined $10,000 by coach Jim Fassel for missing a team meeting and got the bright idea to sell marijuana to make up for the loss.
 He got caught with a half-pound in his car in Ft.
 Lee in March of 2004.

 With the help of his girlfriend (and ultimately his wife) Leihla Bell, David turned his life around.
 He got serious about being a parent and a football player, and it began to show.
 Although he still could not crack the Giants’ starting lineup, he became a force on special teams.
 In 2005, he was picked to play in the Pro Bowl.